StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/case_when.md

 ## Description

-Returns the result in the THEN clause if a condition in the WHEN clause evaluates to true.
-If none of the conditions evaluate to true, the result in the optional ELSE clause is returned.
+CASE is a conditional expression.
+It returns the result in the THEN clause if a condition in the WHEN clause evaluates to true.
+If none of the conditions evaluate to true, it returns the result in the optional ELSE clause.
 If ELSE is not present, NULL is returned.

 ## Syntax